notwa/lips/NOTES.md

 the collection tables are arrays of tables containing the keys `index` and `name`.

-every statement that isn't eaten has its tokens looked-up by the `:lookup` method. at this state, it just handles variable substitution.

 ### pass 2

 resolves relative labels by substitution.

-this code enables `self.do_labels` which tells `:lookup` to start handling relative labels as well, now that they've all been collected.

-`:lookup` is run on every token of every statement.

 the appending/prepending done in pass 1 ensures that the appropriate relative labels are found in the proper order.

-### pass 3

-attempts to parse and evaluate constant expressions.

 ### room for improvment

-pass 3 (expressions) should be an attempt to evaluate constants, and parsing should be moved to be part of pass 1.

 looking back, the `new_statements` ordeal only seems necessary for the (poor) error handling it provides.

-the handling of statement tables could be made better.

 ## Expander